nimra-chorerobots/Ultraonics_v1.0/README.md

 - Ultrasonic points projected into global coordinates
 - Highlighted obstacles within detection range
 - Circular detection boundary for safety margin

-This answers:
-> *“Where is the robot, where has it been, and what is blocking it?”*

 ---